Why the Queen Valera Bible is Missing the Book of Wisdom: Unveiling the Truth

 History of the Queen Valera Bible

 The Queen Valera Bible was first published in 1569, during the reign of King Philip II of Spain.
 It was translated by a group of scholars led by Casiodoro de Reina, a Spanish Protestant who had fled to Geneva to escape persecution from the Spanish Inquisition.
+Understanding who is Reina Valera is essential to grasp the origins and intent behind this translation.
 The Queen Valera Bible was revised several times over the centuries, with the most recent revision being published in 1960.

 The Book of Wisdom